-Senior Lecturer in Diabetes Care
+Senior Lecturer and Deputy Programme Lead, Diabetes Care

 Martha began her career pathway as a secondary school teacher in Zimbabwe, where she was born.
 After moving to the UK in 1999, she embarked on her nurse training with Nottingham University and qualified as an Adult nurse in 2002.
 She worked predominantly within the surgical directorate at the Derbyshire Royal Infirmary and the Royal Derby Hospital from 2002 to 2010.
 During this time, her passion for education shone through and this enabled her to spend a year as a Clinical Practice Educator at Derby University from 2006 to 2007, followed by a further secondment at Nottingham University as a Practitioner Health Lecturer during 2008.